garybake/blog/content/2016_07_26_how-i-got-here.md

 * Spread the knowledge
 * Improve my technical writing

-If I can achieve on of these I'll be happy
+If I can achieve one of these I'll be happy